 What is a Trigger?

 We use the term trigger as a catch-all term for the activities and movements during the day that makes symptoms worse.
 Trigger investigation is critical because they are the bane of feeling better.

 The term, trigger, is an event that causes something else to happen.

 You trigger the headache when you look over your shoulder.

-You trigger the back pain when you move from sitting to standing.
+You trigger back pain when you move from sitting to standing.

 You trigger the shoulder pain when you reach for the shelf.

 Sounds simple?
 Unfortunately, determining all of the triggers to your symptoms is as difficult as it is important.

 Why do we obsess on trigger management instead of building a huge list of physical therapy exercises?

 Imagine this scenario.
 I am hitting a nail into the wall.
 Instead of hitting the nail, I manage to hammer my finger.
 I scream and drop the hammer.
 Then I stand there with a throbbing, partially hammered finger.
 My finger is going to hurt for several days.
 We call this a traumatic injury.
 Everyone who uses a hammer has made this mistake.
 The nail bruises a little and gradually feels better over the course of a week.
 None of this is complicated.
 The body heals itself.